waitingonalice/Evergreen-packages/design-system/readme.md

   ],',
 ```

-Or whereever your project's node_modules folder is located.
+Or wherever your project's node_modules folder is located.

 For more information refer to the official tailwind documentation.
 `https://tailwindcss.com/docs/content-configuration`